-You should have clear and concise network security policies at your business.
+You should have clear and concise managed network security solutions policies at your business.
 They should be written down in your employee’s handbook and you should have employees sign an acknowledgment of receiving and reading them.
 Having clearly defined policies in place should set rules for expected behavior and can even define the consequences of violations.

 - Require all of your employees to maintain a strong password.

 - Require all employees to reset their password every 6 weeks.

 - Make sure you include a policy on acceptable internet usage.

 - Only share sensitive information through approved encrypted channels.

 - Employees must lock their computer whenever walking away from their desk.

 - Have a written and formalized process for employees to report any security incidents.

 Although we are elbows deep in the digital age, it’s not too uncommon for employees to not be aware of or not recognize risks when using software or programs.
 Which is why it’s more important than ever for employees to be properly trained on cybersecurity.
 There are all different types of cybersecurity risks from spam, phishing, malware, ransomware, and even social engineering.
 Your employees need to be well informed of how to spot these risks and prevent a disaster.

 Your employees are going to be your front-line defense against hackers and exploits.
 Training should happen on a regular basis as new threats emerge.
 Scheduling a 10-minute training session with your employees once a month to give them safe computing tips, you can turn your entire staff into cybersecurity awareness experts.